deXOR0/courseInvoice/README.md

 So, I developed a very simple program to do the calculation, as well as generate a small message that contains all of the necessary information, that I later can send to the student or the student's parent.

+# The Price Calculation Algorithm
+The algorithm I use to calculate the price is a very simple implementation of the Greedy Algorithm, you can read more about it [here](https://www.geeksforgeeks.org/greedy-algorithms/)

 # How to use
 Download the source code and run it using python 3, if you want to use interactive mode (i.e. there's a console-based user interface), you can type python {name_of_the_file.py} interactive, if you want to use it without the interactive mode, just type python {name_of_the_file.py} args [-h] -r  -s  [-b] [-e] [-t]